Main Navigation

 Who is a dog trainer?

 A dog trainer works on changing basic obedience or teaching new behaviours.
 For example, following commands such as sit, stay, come, or shake a paw.
-A veterinary behaviourist addresses motivations, emotions, and pathological conditions such as anxiety, fear and panic, and compulsions.
 Anyone can refer to themselves as a “dog trainer”; no formal training or education is required to do so.

 However, there are voluntary certification programs that individuals may pursue.
 Dog trainers who take these programs generally demonstrate a higher level of knowledge and experience than those who do not.
-There are excellent dog trainers that we can help you choose from if your pet’s problem is training related.
+There are excellent dog trainers that we can help you choose from if your cat or dog’s problem is training related.

 What is the difference between behaviour modification and training?

 You may have heard the terms “behaviour modification” and “training” used interchangeably, but they are not the same.
-With training, you are changing basic learned behaviours or teach a new behaviour.
+With training, you are changing basic learned behaviours or teaching a new behaviour.
 For example, you may train your dog to sit, come, or stay.